tomhallmain/dev_scripts/README.md

 # dev_scripts

-Scripts and CLI commands to make development and testing workflows easier.
+Scripts and CLI commands to make development and data analysis workflows more efficient.

 All commands are namespaced to `ds:*` so there should be little to no clashing with any existing commands in your local shell environment.